 Spending limits enable you to specify an approximate maximum amount you could be charged for using App Engine resources in the standard environment per day.

 In the Cloud Console, go to the Application settings page:

-Click Save to set the spending limit for this Google Cloud project.
-If you have multiple Google Cloud projects, you must individually set spending limits in each project.
+Click Save to set the spending limit for this Cloud project.
+If you have more than one Cloud project, you must individually set spending limits in each project.